the-gdmo/TheRepBot/README.md

 This app is open source and licensed under the BSD 3-Clause License.
 You can find the source code on GitHub [here](https://github.com/the-gdmo/TheRepBot).

 ## Version History
+### 13.5.0
+* Make it so more than one user can be awarded on a post with the alternate command
+### 13.4.0
+* Put "Subsequent Post Restriction Message" after "Initial Post Restriction Message"
+* Make "Awards required to create new posts" allow a value of 0
+* If "Awards required to create new posts" is set to 0, post restriction will be disabled
 ### 13.3.2
 * Add a message for subsequent posts if a user is restricted
 * Remove "How to notify OP on post restriction" setting as it is unused